 As can be seen in Fig, it is the first layer of the secondary wall and differs somewhat in structure from the primary wall and the remaining is of the secondary wall.

-If we see the structure of cotton fibre as in Fig, it consists of layers of cellulose and also each layer forms a concentric sheet known as a daily growth ring.
-Basically, secondary layer of cellulose is in the form of highly crystalline fibrils and microfibrils.
-Also, fibrils and microfibrils are extremely thin needles which spiral around the fibre axis.
+If we see the structure of cotton fiber under the microscope as in Fig, it consists of cellulose layers and each layer forms a concentric sheet known as a daily growth ring.
+Basically, in the cotton fiber under a microscope, the secondary cellulose layer is highly crystalline fibrils and microfibrils.
+Also, fibrils and microfibrils are extremely thin needles that spiral around the fiber axis.
 Basically, the secondary wall represents 90% of the total weight of fibre.

-As can be seen, this is the boundary wall of the cavity portion inside of the fibre.
-After the secondary wall in the cotton fibre structure next is the lumen, the hollow canal which carries nutrients during growth.
-Also, contain the dried-out protoplasm and nucleus when cotton ball development is completed.
+As can be seen in cotton fiber under a microscope, the lumen wall is the boundary wall of the cavity portion inside the fiber.
+After the secondary wall in the cotton fiber structure is the lumen, the hollow canal that carries nutrients during growth.
+It also contains the dried-out protoplasm and nucleus when cotton ball development is completed.

-It is the central cavity inside the fibre and is highly irregular in both size and shape.
-Also, it contains solid matter remaining from dried protoplasm cells.
+It is the central cavity inside the fiber and is highly irregular in size and shape.
+It also contains solid matter remaining from dried protoplasm cells.

 The primary structural component of cotton fiber is cellulose.
-Cellulose is a long-chain microfibril called polysaccharide made up of glucose units, arranged in crystalline form.
+Cellulose in the cotton fiber under microscope is a long-chain microfibril called polysaccharide made up of glucose units, arranged in crystalline form.
 These microfibrils are highly organized and contribute to the fiber’s tensile strength.

 In mature cotton fibers, lignin may be present, especially in the outer layers.
 Lignin is a complex polymer that provides additional support and rigidity to the fiber.
 Also, cotton fibers have distinctive surface grooves or twists, known as convolutions.
 This surface convolution features a high surface area which enhances absorb the ability of moisture and dyes.

 In immature cotton fibers, mucilage is a layer of surrounds the cellulose core.
-It is aid in seed dispersal and protection.
+It aids in seed dispersal and protection.
 During cotton processing, this mucilage is removed.

 The unique combination of cellulose, lignin, and other components in the cotton fiber’s structure gives it the desirable properties of softness, strength, breathability, and absorbency.
 These properties have made cotton one of the most widely used natural fibers for textiles and various industrial applications

-Chemical composition of cotton fibres as a blow
+Chemical composition of cotton fibers as a blow

 Cellulose | 80-85% |